The idea of getting a mortgage that has no closing costs may seem too good to be true, but they’re out there in 2022 if you look hard enough.

 As the name indicates, a no closing cost mortgage is a home loan that does not require the borrower to pay any of the fees associated with the closing of the loan.

-If you borrow with this type of loan, you will likely owe nothing out of pocket for things like:
+If you borrow with this type of loan, you will likely owe nothing out of pocket for things such as:

 - Origination fees